-Foundry casting metals we work with
+Metal casting materials & alloys we work with

 At Milson, we cast a range of metals including iron, steel, aluminum, and zinc.
 Each material is selected for its mechanical, environmental, and operational properties — from structural strength and wear resistance to corrosion protection and durability.